-If you're concerned about whether you'll be able to deduct attorney's fees, you can always ask your attorney if any of the fees he or she will charge will be tax deductible.
+If you're concerned about whether you'll be able to deduct attorney's fees, ask your attorney if any of the fees he or she will charge will be tax deductible.
 You should ask before the attorney does the work.

-Also, ask your attorney to prepare a billing a statement that shows clearly what part of her fees is deductible.
-So, for example, if you're involved in a divorce, your lawyer's billing statement should show how much time she spent working on how the divorce will impact your taxes.
+Also, ask your attorney to prepare a billing a statement that shows clearly what part of the fees are deductible.
+For example, if you're involved in a divorce, your lawyer's billing statement should show how much time was spent working on how the divorce will impact your taxes.
 It should be separate from the other nontax divorce issues, like the time spent drafting the divorce papers.

 Questions for Your Attorney